withastro/docs/src/pages/en/guides/migration-guide/from-nextjs.md

 ### Migrating Pages and Posts

-In Next, your pages and posts existed in two separate folders at the root of your project.
+In Next.js, your posts either live in `/pages` or `/app/routeName/page.jsx`.

-In Astro, **your `pages/` folder becomes `src/pages/`**.
-Move Next's existing `posts` folder into `src/pages/` and Astro's file-based routing will create a page route for each `.astro`, `.md` (or `.mdx` after installing the MDX integration) file.
-Your existing Next JSX (`.js`) pages will need to be [converted from JSX files to `astro` pages](#converting-jsx-files-to-astro-files), but any Markdown and MDX files will be valid pages.
-Note that Astro provides a special `layout` frontmatter property for Markdown and MDX for styling that you may wish to add.
+In Astro, **all of your pages live within `/src/pages`**.
+Your existing Next JSX (`.js`) pages will need to be [converted from JSX files to `astro` pages](#converting-jsx-files-to-astro-files).

+One way in which Astro's file-based routing is more feature-rich than Next.js' is its Markdown support.

+Next.js has no built-in support for Markdown, which requires you to manually create pages for each Markdown-generated route.
+Meanwhile, Astro supports `.md` and `.mdx` ([with an official integration](/en/guides/integrations-guide/mdx/)) as valid files to create routes from.

 These files will create page routes based on the file path and name.
 For example, `src/pages/posts/first-post.md` will create a page at the URL `www.my-domain.com/posts/first-post/`.